-We briefly covered the files contained within a charm during our “Hello, World!” introduction.
-In this section we will cover this in more detail.
-Firstly, a reminder of that structure we created with
+In our “Hello, World!” introduction we briefly mentioned the various files contained within a charm.
+In this section we will cover this topic in more detail.
+Firstly, a reminder of the structure we created with

 # Documentation ├── README.md # The front page documentation for your charm ├── LICENSE # Your Charm's license, we recommend Apache 2 # Charm specification and requirements ├── metadata.yaml # Charmed Operator package description and metadata ├── requirements.txt # PyPI requirements for the charm runtime environment # Runtime features ├── config.yaml # Configuration schema for your operator ├── actions.yaml # Day 2 action declarations, e.g. backup, restore # Development files ├── requirements-dev.txt # PyPI requirements for development environment ├── run_tests # Bash script to run charm tests # Charm code and tests ├── src # Top-level source code directory for charm │ └── charm.py # Minimal operator using Charmed Operator Framework └── tests # Top-level directory for charm tests ├── __init__.py └── test_charm.py # Skeleton unit tests for generated charm

 Charmcraft pre-populates the LICENSE file with the Apache 2 license.
 Before publication, it is important that you consider the implications of this and select a license appropriate for your use case.
-If you’re unsure about which license to select, choosealicense.com can help you.
-For most charms, we recommend Apache 2 to allow for simple modification, redistribution and packaging by the Charmhub community.
+If you’re not sure which license to select, choosealicense.com can help you.
+For most charms, we recommend Apache 2, as this will allow for simple modification, redistribution, and packaging by the Charmhub community.

-A standard Python requirements file used to declare, and pin the version of any Python libraries required by Charm in production.
+A standard Python requirements file used to declare and pin the version of any Python libraries required by a charm in production.
 This will be pre-populated with

 Contains the definitions for all possible configuration values supported by the charm.
 Each configuration item is defined with a type, default value, and description.
 For further details on configuration, see Handling configuration.

-Contains the definitions for all manual actions supported by the Charm.
+Contains the definitions for all the manual actions supported by the charm.
 In addition to the name of the supported commands,

 actions.yaml also contains descriptions and a list of parameters for each action.
 For further details on actions, see Defining actions.